-This study provides an overview of Chicago’s COVID-19 vaccine distribution over a four-month period with a focus on evaluating whether or not improvements were made in the uptake of vaccine among the city’s most vulnerable populations after the implementation of PCP.
-Specifically, this study seeks to answer the following research question: To what extent has the Protect Chicago Plus citywide vaccine equity plan improved the uptake of COVID-19 vaccine among the high community vulnerability index communities compared to all other communities in Chicago?
+Our study provides an overview of Chicago’s COVID-19 vaccine uptake over a four-month period, with a focus on evaluating whether or not vaccine uptake improved among the city’s most vulnerable populations after the implementation of PCP.
+Specifically, this study seeks to answer: To what extent has the Protect Chicago Plus citywide vaccine equity plan improved the uptake of COVID-19 vaccine among high COVID-19 vulnerability index communities compared to all other communities in Chicago?

 Methods

-Publicly available de-identified data was used in the analysis, including: (1) age, race, ethnicity and socioeconomic variables from the US Census Bureau’s American Community Survey (ACS), 2015 to 2019 5-year estimates; (2) daily first dose COVID-19 vaccination counts from the City of Chicago’s data portal; and (3) press releases from the City of Chicago, related media reports and personal communication with municipal public health personnel concerning the geographic scope, roll-out and overall implementation of the city’s Protect Chicago Plus vaccination program.
+We used publicly available, de-identified datasets in our analysis, including: (1) age, race, ethnicity, and socioeconomic variables from the US Census Bureau’s American Community Survey (ACS), 2015 to 2019 5-year estimates; (2) daily first dose COVID-19 vaccination counts from the City of Chicago’s data portal; and (3) press releases from the City of Chicago, related media reports, and personal communication with municipal public health personnel concerning the geographic scope, roll-out, and overall implementation of the city’s Protect Chicago Plus (PCP) vaccination program.

-A series of chi-square analyses were employed to evaluate disparities in vaccination rates across communities categorized by dominant race and ethnic group, poverty status and relative CCVI.
-Two-way contingency tables were created to represent daily cumulative first dose COVID-19 vaccination coverage rates by zip code category from December 29, 2020 (two weeks after the first COVID-19 vaccination dose was administered in the city) to May 1, 2021.
-Zip codes were categorized, “yes” and “no”, by whether they were or were not prioritized in the city’s PCP program.
+We used a series of chi-square analyses to understand disparities in vaccination rates across communities categorized by dominant race and ethnic group, poverty status, and PCP program status.
+We created two-way contingency tables to represent daily cumulative first dose COVID-19 vaccination coverage rates for the resident 18 and older population zip code category from December 29, 2020 (two weeks after the first COVID-19 vaccination dose was administered in the city) to May 1, 2021.
+We categorized zip codes as “yes” and “no,” based on whether they were prioritized in the city’s PCP program.

-Multiple interrupted time series analyses 10 were then implemented to evaluate the impact of the city’s PCP program on different measures of vaccination coverage and disparity, pre- and post-intervention.
-ITS was the preferred analytic framework because it requires fewer controls, allowing for general inferences to be made about intervention efficacy with two independent variables - time and program start date.
+We then implemented multiple interrupted time series analyses (ITS)10 to assess the impact of the city’s PCP program on different measures of vaccination coverage and disparity, pre- and post-intervention.
+ITS was the preferred analytic framework because it requires fewer controls, allowing for general inferences to be made about intervention efficacy with respect to two independent variables - time and program start date.

 Results

-Each of the chi-square tests yielded a significant p-value, indicating that PCP participation and corresponding vaccination rates are associated throughout the entire study period although variations in the magnitude of these associations change over time.
-Figure 1 plots both the standardized residuals from the chi-square tests.
+Our chi-square tests indicate a significant association between PCP participation and vaccine uptake throughout the entire study period (p<0.05, although variations in the magnitude of these associations changed over time.
+In Figure 1, we plotted the standardized residuals from the chi-square tests for PCP and non-PCP zip codes.
 Values positioned above the horizontal axis (i.e., greater than 0) indicate vaccination rates that are significantly greater than would be expected if the null hypothesis were true, whereas values positioned below the horizontal axis indicate rates that are significantly lower than would be expected.
-When evaluated collectively, communities that rank highest with respect to CCVI, also underperform with respect to COVID-19 vaccination coverage.
-This gap narrowed in early February (indicated with dashed black vertical line) after the initial roll-out of the PCP vaccination program before widening again in late March as vaccine eligibility expanded to additional the population subgroups.
+When evaluated collectively, communities that rank highest with respect to CCVI (e.g., PCP zip codes)underperform with respect to COVID-19 vaccination coverage when compared to non-PCP zip codes.
+This gap narrowed in early February (indicated with dashed black vertical line) – after the initial roll-out of the PCP vaccination program – before widening again in late March, as vaccine eligibility expanded to additional population subgroups.

 The ITS results (Figure 2) also suggest that Chicago’s PCP vaccination program effectively reduced disparities between low and high CCVI communities over time.
 Prior to program implementation, cumulative vaccination rates were climbing over twice as fast among low-CCVI burden communities (0.25 percent per day) compared to high-burden community communities (0.12 percent per day).
-Whereas after program implementation, residents of both PCP and non-PCP zip codes were vaccinating at similar rates; 0.84 percent and 0.76 percent per day, respectively (P <= 0.01).
+Whereas after program implementation, residents of both PCP and non-PCP zip codes were vaccinating at similar rates; 0.84 percent and 0.76 percent per day, respectively (p <= 0.01).

 Discussion